Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Parvo is a devastating disease that affects all dogs, but puppies in particular.
-A puppy affected with Parvo has few chances of survival.
+A puppy affected with Parvo has low chances of survival.
 The constant vomiting and diarrhea will take a toll on his health and may exacerbate an already vulnerable immune system.
-The puppy will become dehydrated pretty quickly, and drinking may cause further stomach upset and further vomiting.
+The puppy will become dehydrated pretty quickly, and drinking may further upset their stomach and cause further vomiting.
 For this reason, it is better to offer ice chips.

 A dehydrated puppy will quickly become lethargic, and the skin on his back and shoulder blades will not snap back in seconds when lifted.
-Rather, it will return into position slowly, or worse, will remain lifted up.
+It will return into position slowly, or worse, will remain lifted up.

 Chances of survival are slim, and most puppies require immediate IV fluids and medications to beat the odds.
-These expenses of putting an IV line plus the hospitalization can easily amount to thousands of dollars.
+The expenses of putting an IV line plus the hospitalization can easily amount to thousands of dollars.

 With this tough economy, many people may opt to put the poor puppy down.

 This is where Parvaid comes into place.
 When people were unable to afford veterinary care, they opted to give Parvaid a try, hoping for a miracle.
-With an 85% success rate, when Parvaid was supplied early enough, the miracle may be closer to reality.
+With an 85% success rate, when Parvaid id supplied early enough, the miracle may be closer to reality.